Skip to content

 Low-THC Hemp Products: Edibles & Drinks

 Low-THC Hemp Products Legal in Minnesota were re-legalized in Minnesota in 2022.
-For details, see our article: Low-THC Hemp Products Legal in Minnesota.
-Key takeaways include:
+For details, see:

 • Descheduling of THC, for Certain Hemp Products.